Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 11: 09/16/25: Did Bucket sort
 Dropped off for a month.
 Grandpa died and I got sent to DC for work but now I am back on the grind.
 Did bucket sort today so that was pretty cool.
 Still working on getting better.

+## Day 12: 09/17/25: Did A stack Problem
+Did a common stack problem and managed to get the brute force solution first try.
+It was a medium, so I guess that is new.
+Still I have alot to go.